 We say things we shouldn’t, we yell.

-We let them watch more Netflix than is healthy, we let them eat too many carbs and not enough protein.
+We let them watch more Netflix than is healthy, we let them eat too many sweets.

 We forget to show them just how much we love them, even though we love them more than we thought possible.

-We make mediocre meals and we lack in the creative (fun) department.
+We make mediocre meals, we lack in the creative (fun) department.

-We didn’t play that game or read that book.
+We didn’t play that game, we didn’t read that book.

 It was all we could do to survive, to not have a total melt-down (again).

 I know it is a heavy cross to bear, the raising up and discipling of your children, but Homeschool Mama, you have God on your side!
 Now, more than ever, it is important to take your calling seriously and believe in the importance of that calling.

-A Christian Mother has more influence on her children than she may realize – a Christian homeschool mama is picking up the cross and partaking in family discipleship daily by default.
-Just think about your own Mother and how she influenced you, whether for good or for bad.
-Her life breathed life into you and then helped mold you into who you are.
+A Mother has more influence on her children than she may realize – a Christian homeschool mama is picking up the cross and partaking in family discipleship daily by default.
+Just think about your own Mother and how she influenced you, whether for good or for bad – her life breathed life into you and then helped mold you into who you are.